gauravjot/graphite-md-server/content/4_Markdown/5_Markdown_Cheatsheet.md

 ---
 title: Markdown Cheat Sheet
 date: 2024-03-21T21:15:42Z
-description: A quick reference to markdown syntax
+description: A quick reference for general markdown syntax.
 ---

 When using a markdown element, it is recommended to use a **blank line before and after the element**.
 This ensures that the document is rendered correctly and also makes the markdown more readable.
 If you are not familiar with markdown, you can check the [Markdown Guide](https://www.markdownguide.org/).